griffinryan/griffinryan-webapp/README.md

 Source code for [https://griffinryan.com/](https://griffinryan.com/) by Griffin Ryan.

-Built on React.js and AWS.
+Built on React.js with AWS technologies.

 See the website [here!](https://griffinryan.com/)